WHAT IS A NATURAL RESOURCE CENTER?

 The Natural Resource Center (“NRC”) is an effort to consolidate Salida’s resource management agencies on a single multi-agency campus.
 Six separate federal and state natural resource management agencies currently operate 12 different facilities throughout Chaffee County.
 A seventh agency (U.S. Fish and Wildlife Service) has expressed interest in developing a new satellite office in the area.
 Each of these seven agencies has expressed an interest in forming a partnership to consolidate existing and proposed facilities into a single, multi-agency natural resource center:

 In addition to the tenants identified above, there may be additional opportunities to include related local agencies or providers of higher education.
-Discussions are underway with Colorado State University about creation of a new education facility at the site.
+Discussions are underway with several institutions about creation of a new education facility at the site.

 Predicted outcomes of the NRC include improving and consolidating visitor information services, reducing agency operating costs, expanding each agency’s operational capacity, promoting outdoor education, providing a public meeting and education facility, and fostering inter-agency cooperation.
 The NRC would also provide an exemplary national model for collocating federal and state agencies.
 There will also be resulting positive impacts to the local economy through improved visitor experiences and attractions, increased regional presence of the land management agencies and new jobs and associated impacts of higher education.